Bonnie & Clyde Copycats

 Bonnie & Clyde Copycats is a 2017 Belgian action film written and directed by Bo & Gustavo Catilina.

 Plot

-Bruges is threatened by two notorious mob gangs: the ruthful Alfredo's gang and the Toriettis, who have more values.
+Bruges is threatened by two notorious mob gangs: the truthful Alfredo's gang and the Toriettis, who have more values.

 Betty and Marc are an average couple who hate their jobs and dress up as Bonnie & Clyde to try and have a little fun.
 When they accidentally witness Alfredo, killing a key figure in the Torrieti family, they get entangled in their gang war.